InnCrisis/InnCrisis/README.md

 InnCrisis
 =========

-InnCrisis enables non-profits to inform donors on how their specific personal donations are creating concrete change in the world.
+InnCrisis enables non-profits to directly inform donors on how their specific donations are changing the world.

 See [the wiki](https://github.com/InnCrisis/InnCrisis/wiki) for more information.